 There's this common misconception among soon-to-be-parents that life will be — more or less — the same after kids.
 As the mother of a toddler and a baby, I can say that this is most certainly not the case.
 Life with kids changes all sorts of things, including how I want to vacation.

-I used to think that all-inclusive vacations were for spring-breakers in it for the all-you-can-drink aspect, budget-strapped retirees who live for buffets (even bad ones), or folks too lazy to plan their own adventures.
+I used to think that all-inclusive resorts were for spring-breakers in it for the all-you-can-drink aspect, budget-strapped retirees who live for buffets (even bad ones), or folks too lazy to plan their own adventures.
 But once I became a mom, I saw all-inclusive vacations for the sanity-savers they really are.

 Having kids broadened my understanding of the all-inclusive, and now I'm hooked.
 Here are three reasons why.